Prescription Swimming Goggles Help

 There is also a great tool at Glasses Simulator

-In order to produce lenses for swimming goggles, and keep the price reasonable they are made in one-half (.5) dioptre increments.
+In order to produce lenses for swimming goggles, and keep the price reasonable they are made in one-half (.5) diopter increments.
 These lenses are not a full custom prescription and do not correct for cylinder or astigmatism.
-They are not intended for full time wear.
-Extended wear of step dioptre lenses will cause various degrees of eye strain but they are more than adequate for occasional wear especially if the cylinder is close to or less than 1.
+They are not intended for full-time wear.
+Extended wear of step diopter lenses will cause various degrees of eye strain but they are more than adequate for occasional wear especially if the cylinder is close to or less than 1.

-Always move DOWN to the closest step dioptre!
-If calculation of your prescription shows that you should have a -2.75 (step dioptre lens) then you should choose a -2.5 lens for the swimming goggles.
+Always move DOWN to the closest step diopter!
+If the calculation of your prescription shows that you should have a -2.75 (step diopter lens) then you should choose a -2.5 lens for the swimming goggles.
 This causes less strain and you will be unlikely to notice any significant loss of acuity within a reasonable distance.
 There is also a slight magnifying effect when underwater.

 The corrective lenses in these swimming goggles do not have correction for cylinder and are not a direct match for your regular prescription but are more than adequate for temporary use.